Bernabastes/Vuln_FoodOrder/AUTHENTICATION_BYPASS_GUIDE.md

 1. **Test SQL Injection:**
    - Use the login form with SQL injection payloads
    - Try: `username: ' OR 1=1--`, `password: anything`
+   - You should be logged in as a regular user (customer role), not admin

 2. **Test Role Escalation:**
    - Use browser dev tools to modify API requests